Rogers special meeting on fair housing happening Tuesday

 “With all the growth that’s happening in Northwest Arkansas, housing is going to be one of those pinch-points where eventually people are going to get priced out and it may start to stifle the growth.”

-The meeting is happening Tuesday morning at 10:30 in the Rogers City Council chamber.
+The meeting is happening Tuesday, Aug.
+30 at 10:30 a.m. in the Rogers City Council chamber.